How a Dietician Makes Sense of Diet Trends

 To help us make sense of all this, I spoke with Maria Sylvester Terry.
-Maria, is a former english teacher, soon-to-be registered dietician, yoga instructor, crossfitter, synthesizer of dietary trend noise, and all around bas ass.
+Maria, is a former english teacher, registered dietician, yoga instructor, crossfitter, synthesizer of dietary trend noise, and all around bad ass.

 How A Dietician Makes Sense Of Diet Trends

 How can people approach nutrition that are new to it or not new to it but just want to find out what works best for them?

 Maria Terry (MT):

 I think (this question) requires a level of self-awareness that people don’t have right now or don’t realize that they need.
 Typically, people know that they need to do something different.
 They feel tired all the time, or hungry all the time or just not happy, you name it.
 More people need to go below the surface of “I need to make a change” and ask themselves

 - “Why do I need to make a change?”